on-that-tiger-mountain/proot-for-winlator/README.md

 Okay!proot,loader,loader-m32 is need.

-rename proot to libproot.so
+rename ~/proot/src/proot to libproot.so

-rename loader to libproot-loader.so
+rename ~/proot/src/loader/loader to libproot-loader.so

-rename loader-m32 to libproot-loader32.so
+rename ~/proot/src/loader/loader-m32 to libproot-loader32.so

 take libtalloc.so from termux's libtalloc deb package directly.